Thus far in my series on the role of women, I have discussed these two major areas:

 What these two women had in common was that they both had believed a lie.
 As a result, they both had sinned.
 The sin of both had affected the lives of a large number of people in a very negative way.’
 (Why Not Women?, p 216)

-Therefore, from 1 Timothy 2:11-12, I would argue that Paul was not silencing all women for all time.
+Therefore, from 1 Timothy 2:11-12, the two authors would argue that Paul was not silencing all women for all time.
 Instead, he was silencing one particular woman who had been deceived.
 For why else would Paul switch from the plural to the singular?
 And Timothy would have known exactly whom Paul was talking about.
-But since the letter would have probably been read publicly, Paul refrained from mentioning her name, helping to pave a way for repentance and restoration for this woman.
+Cunningham and Hamilton mention a couple other passages with a similar style, i.e., 1 Corinthians 5:1-5 and Titus 3:10-11.

 Interestingly enough, I bring up two more related points: